 Section 175 of the Education Act 2002 gives maintained schools a statutory duty to promote and safeguard the welfare of children.
 The Children Act 2004 placed a statutory duty on local educational authorities to establish a Local Safeguarding Board (LSCB) by April 2006.
-At Highfield Primary we are part of the Enfield Safeguarding Children's Board (ESCB), 2006 and we have adopted the London Child Protection Procedures, 2007 alongside the statutory guidance Keeping Children Safe in Education (July 2015), which replaces Safeguarding Children and Safer Recruitment (December 2006).
+At Highfield Primary we are part of the Enfield Safeguarding Children's Board (ESCB), 2006 and we have adopted the London Child Protection Procedures, 2007 alongside the statutory guidance Keeping Children Safe in Education (May 2016) effective from September 2016.

 These Procedures set out what all London agencies, groups and individuals must follow in identifying, raising and responding to welfare concerns when coming into contact with or receiving information about children 0-17 years, including unborn children and adolescents up to their 18th birthday.
 These procedures incorporate the government guidance Working Together to Safeguard Children DfES 2006 which reflects the Government's Every Child Matters: Change for Children Programme.